SlugBot/web/patch_notes.md

   - Fixed last match played time being incorrectly saved.
   - Fixed matches not terminating when all members have left.
   - Fixed `/suspend` failing in DMs.
+  - Fixed long command responses causing `/command add` to not send a confirmation.

 *****************************